 The school's governors are delighted to welcome you to this page on the school website where you can find out more about the school’s governors and the work that we do.

 Our Governing Body is committed to ensuring that the school has a Catholic ethos, a clear vision and strategic direction, that there are high expectations and standards throughout the school and above all that Corpus Christi Catholic Primary is a safe and happy environment in which all of our pupils can achieve ‘Excellence and Enjoyment with Christ at our Centre’.

-As governors we regularly attend training sessions delivered by the Diocese of Leeds, the Local Authority (LA) and Temple Newsam Learning Partnership (TNLP) to help us keep up to date with changes in education and to help us carry out our role effectively.
+As governors we regularly attend training sessions delivered by the Diocese of Leeds, the Local Authority (LA) and outside providers to help keep up to date with changes in education and to help us carry out our role effectively.

 Please read on to find out who we are and what we do.